Baystate Medical Center and the Department of Psychiatry provide a wide range of seminars to support your education and development.

 Residency Training Meetings

-Psychiatry residents will meet weekly with the training director and education coordinator to review any issues related to the training program.
+Psychiatry residents will meet once or twice monthly with the training director and education coordinator to review any issues related to the training program.
+The residents also meet one time monthly as a group by PGY to discuss issues relating to their year of training.
 We firmly believe that professional growth can only occur in an environment of respect and communication.
 Therefore, we want the workings of the residency to be a transparent process in which residents take an active role.

 Department of Psychiatry Grand Rounds